-Listed as one of the most beautiful villages of France, it owes its appeal to a combination of a very agreeable lifestyle, good restaurants, food and wines.
+One of the most beautiful villages of France, it owes its appeal to a combination of a very agreeable lifestyle, good restaurants, food and wines.
 It is no surprise that many French celebrities have bought holiday homes here!

 Walking towards the summit of the hill will take you up to the church, the ruins of the castle and the esplanade of the old gatehouse.
 The view from the top of the village, over the Durance Valley and the Caume mountains, is breathtaking.

 Just outside the village of Eygalières sits the Romanesque Saint-Sixte chapel, which has been listed as an historic monument by the French government since 1971.
 The chapel dates back to the 12th century and stands, isolated, on top of a rocky mount.
 The edifice is supported by massive buttresses and topped by a bell-tower wall.

 The chapel is dedicated to the martyred Pope Saint Sixte who was believed to have died in the 3rd century.
 A procession is organised each year on the Tuesday following Easter, during which Guardians from Camargue, riding white horses, and men and women dressed in Arles-style costumes carry an effigy of the Pope to the chapel Saint Sixte.